ball2004244/Node-Drag-N-Drop-Logic/README.md

 ## Overview

-This project enables user to code Python only using drag and drop.
-It is a web application that allows users to drag and drop blocks of code to create a Python program.

 This project allows users to code Python using Json syntax.
 It is a web server that receive, compile, and run pyJson code.
 The server is built using FastAPI and the code is compiled and run using Python subprocess module.

 ## Installation